-Include these power foods in your diet to keep your health on top.
+Add the below-mentioned power foods in your diet to keep your health on top.

 Green-leafy vegetables such as cabbage, kale, chard, spinach, lettuce, and broccoli are a perfect add to your winter fewer calories diet.
-They might even be your best safeguard against winter ailment as they are rich in vitamins A, C, and K, which is related to the enhanced immune system.
-Apart from vitamins, they provide iron, protein, and minerals.
+They might even be your best safeguard against winter ailment as they are rich in vitamins A, C, and K, which are related to the enhanced immune system.
+Apart from vitamins, they also provide iron, protein, and minerals.

-Citrus fruits, like oranges, grapefruit, star fruit, lemons, grapes, pineapple, and tangerines are rich sources of flavonoids and vitamin C. The ‘hesperidin’ flavonoid found in citrus fruits is known for boosting good HDL cholesterol and bring down bad LDL cholesterol.
+Citrus fruits, like oranges, grapefruit, star fruit, lemons, grapes, pineapple, and tangerines are rich sources of flavonoids and vitamin C. The ‘hesperidin’ flavonoid found in citrus fruits is known for boosting the good HDL cholesterol and bring down the bad LDL cholesterol.
 They also help fight common winter sickness and keep viruses at bay.
-Further, they provide you with the refreshing flavors during dull and cold winter months.
+Further, they provide you with the refreshing flavors during the dull and cold winter months.

-Honey is best to consume during winter, it maintains your body’s warmth and helps fight viruses that cause cold and cough.
+Honey is best to consume during winter as it maintains your body’s warmth and helps fight viruses that cause cold and cough.
 Besides, it’s a decent other option to sugar and is utilized as a sweetener.
 Simply have a spoon of honey every day or blend it in a glass of warm water or milk.

-Withstand the cold by reaping the benefits of fresh root vegetables like carrots, turnips, sweet potatoes and beetroots.
+Withstand the cold by reaping the benefits of fresh root vegetables like carrots, turnips, sweet potatoes, and beetroots.
 They contain vitamin A, which adds a glow to your skin and is also healthy for eyes.

-Pomegranate contains folate, vitamin B and are loaded with antioxidants and anthocyanins, which believed to reduce the risk of chronic diseases and cardiovascular problems.
+Pomegranate contains folate, vitamin B and are loaded with antioxidants and anthocyanins, which are believed to reduce the risk of chronic diseases and cardiovascular problems.
 Add pomegranate to your daily diet, you can eat it plain, juice it or throw it seeds on top of salads or curd.

 Add up a hint of spice to your recipes with cinnamon, including hot chocolate, coffee, milkshakes, and pies.
-Cinnamon does not only enhance the taste of food but it also increases the metabolism and generates heat in the body.
+Cinnamon does not only enhance the taste of food but it also increases the metabolism rate and generates heat in the body.